 Child must be 4 years old, but not yet 5 years old, by August 1 of the program year.

 - Parents/guardians in the household must have a service need (working, going to school, attending job training).

 - Families must earn less than 127 percent of federal poverty level (FPL).
 Income guidelines are available on the FFSA website.

-Once they apply and are approved for the On My Way Pre-K program, an Intake Agent will work with the family to help them process all of the paperwork.
+Once they apply and are approved for the On My Way Pre-K program, an eligibility office will work with the family to help them process all of the paperwork.

 The goal is to bring new families into the On My Way Pre-K pilot rather than enrolling families that are already participating in your early learning program.
 The following are some of the key benefits you’ll want to share with families:

 Families with children who receive an On My Way Pre-K grant are authorized for a full-day, full-year experience.
 The family can choose whether their child participates full or part-time, depending on the family’s needs.

 Co-pays are waived for families on the On My Way Pre-K program during the Pre-K program year only.
 Co-pays are calculated at a family level, not at student level.
 If a family has additional children receiving CCDF vouchers, the co-pays are waived for all of the children during the year of the On My Way Pre-K pilot.

 Families are guaranteed no less than 53 weeks of service.
 They will not be left without services for the summer months.